Common Autism Myths: 14 Misconceptions About Autism Debunked

 Autism is not confined to childhood and does not simply disappear with age.

-We require additional research to better understand the unique challenges and supports necessary to autistic adults.
+We require additional research to better understand the unique challenges and supports necessary for autistic adults.

 Myth: Autism Is Caused Solely by Environmental Factors.